chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 Restart
 ~~~~~~~~~~~~~~~~~~~

 The ``cfd_dem_coupling`` solver requires reading several DEM files to start the simulation.
 For this, we have to write the DEM simulation information.
 This is done by enabling the check-pointing option in the restart subsection.
 We give the written files a prefix "dem" set in the "set filename" option.
 The DEM parameter file is initialized exactly as the cylindrical packed bed example.
-The difference is in the number of particles, their physical proprties, and the insertion box defined based on the new geometry.
+The difference is in the number of particles, their physical properties, and the insertion box defined based on the new geometry.
 For more explanation about the individual subsections, refer to the `DEM parameters <../../../parameters/dem/dem.html>`_ and the `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ .

 .. code-block:: text